 Provide Information on the Latest Trends:

 Social media makes it easy to see current trends.
 The front page of Reddit and trending hashtags are an easy way to see the most important things going on in the world.
 Just be careful not to put yourself into too much of an echo chamber, or you’ll miss out on a lot of news.
+A lot of trends are customized based on your own interests and online activity.

 Social media is the perfect place for people to showcase their creativity.
 Just look at TikTok to see some of the work people put into creating their content.
 Pinterest is also a great platform to see art from around the world.

-Negative Impacts of Social Media:
+The Negative Effects of Social Media:

 The ease of sharing has also resulted in what some people call cancel culture, where people are publicly put on blast.
 Sometimes this is a good thing, like when people are racist and hateful.
 Other times, people can jump the gun.
 That said, it can be effortless to ruin your reputation or your business’s reputation online.
 You may go to bed one night and wake up with your life in shambles.
 The key is to be thoughtful and considerate about what you say online.